-- 6.19 Broadland, Norwich City and South Norfolk Councils have started work on jointly producing a new Local Plan that will supersede the existing Local Plan documents. - 6.20 As part of the 'call for sites', one site was put forward, which is on the boundary between Spixworth and Crostwick.
+- 6.19 Broadland,

+Norwich City and South

+Norfolk Councils have

+started work on jointly producing a

+new Local Plan that will supersede the

+existing Local Plan documents.

+- 6.20 As part of the 'call for sites', one site was put forward, which is in Crostwick Parish but adjoins Spixworth village.
 See Map 7.

-- 6.21 Regulation 19 'Preferred Options' consultation is expected during the Autumn of 2019 with new Local Plan likely to be adopted in 2021. - 6.22 Spatial Vision Spatial Planning Objectives provide the framework to monitor the success of the plan.
-The objectives contained in the JCS are set out below (in blue) and have been considered in relationship to Spixworth (in green).
+- 6.21 Regulation 19 'Preferred Options' consultation is expected during the Autumn of 2019 with new Local Plan likely to be adopted in 2021.